grpc/proposal/A86-xds-http-connect.md

 CONNECT is not used (i.e., the behavior will be exactly the same as if the `Http11ProxyUpstreamTransport` transport socket wrapper was not present).

-The argument to the HTTP CONNECT request sent on the wire will be the endpoint's IP address that we are trying to connect to.
+If the `Http11ProxyUpstreamTransport` transport socket is used in CDS and an endpoint has a proxy address, then the CDS LB policy must set some appropriate resolver attributes on the endpoint to cause the specified proxy to be used.
+Note that this behavior may be triggered by a custom proxy mapper (see [gRFC A1]).
+The argument to the HTTP CONNECT request sent on the wire will be IP address and port of the endpoint.

 ### Temporary environment variable protection